hphelion/documentation/cli.unix.2.reference.md

 ###Description
 List the images in your compute account.
-You may filter the images displayed by specifying one ore more image names or IDs on the command line.
-Optionally, you can specify an availability zone.
+Specify one ore more image names or IDs on the command line to filter the images displayed, or specify an availability zone.

 ###Examples
 List the images: